Application Design I / ASSESSMENT 2: Application Design Proposal

 Week 7

 Live interview questions are alright, just that u have to dive deeper into it.
-Survey questions are alright to support research, but if u want to find out new stuff then its too light.
+Survey questions are alright to support research, but if you want to find out new stuff then its too light.

 REFLECTION